 Bonnie Lindenbaum of Warburg Realty in Manhattan told us that monotonal palettes, like the sumptuous shades of gray in her listing at 15 W 63rd street (pictures below) are a hit with her Manhattan clients.

 “I have a beautiful listing at 15 W 63rd 23B.
 It is almost 3,000 square feet, done in different shades of gray.
 I found most buyers love the monotonal palette and when I have showings or open houses, I bring bright orange tulips for a splash of color.”

 David Dubin, a broker with Douglas Elliman Manhattan, also noticed designers and clients alike being taken with the monotonal look.
 One of the best things about the monotonal shades of gray look is how it makes adding brightly colored accent pieces really pop.
-Check out how the blue velvet sofa, another trend of 2021 we think is here to stay, accents the living room at 11 Fifth Avenue in the second picture below.
+Check out how the blue velvet sofa, another trend we think is here to stay, accents the living room at 11 Fifth Avenue in the second picture below.